tugrul512bit/InverseFX/README.md

 # InverseFX
 Computing a function when only its inverse is known, using Newson-Raphson method for 1D,2D,3D arrays in parallel.
 When user has parallelized version of f(x), it becomes faster.
-The overall speedup is about 5x for AVX, 5.5x for AVX2 and 7x for AVX512 with x-square function.
+The overall speedup is about 7x for AVX and 15x for AVX512 with x-square function.

 Requirements: